Mechanical Keyboard Cases: Ultimate Guide to Sound &

 Conclusion: Your Build’s Foundation

 Choosing from the vast array of mechanical keyboard cases is the first and most important step in defining your custom build.
-It’s a decision that will influence every keystroke you make.
+This decision will influence every keystroke you make.
 By understanding the fundamental differences in materials and mounting styles, you can move beyond the spec sheet and start crafting an experience that is perfectly tuned to your personal preferences.
 Whether you choose a hefty aluminum block for its rigidity or a flexible polycarbonate case for its acoustics, you are laying the foundation for a keyboard that is truly your own.